ant-design/ant-design/components/mention/demo/controlled.md

 ## en-US

-Controlled mode, for example, work with `Form` .
+Controlled mode, for example, to work with `Form` .

 ````jsx
 import { Mention, Form, Button } from 'antd';